Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 With a more relaxed feel, situated at Baird Bay, on the western side of the peninsula, just 50kms south of Streaky Bay, this small holiday village is home to the first Sea Lion and Dolphin swim experience.

 With tours departing in the morning and the afternoon, you are invited to join the Sea Lions and Dolphins in their underwater world, where they will happily play and interact with you as their guest!
 This experience has been going for more than two decades so trust has been built between human and mammal to offer a truly unique experience.

 You even get the chance to try and remember all their names!

-Situated in the heart of Port Lincoln, Xtreme Kites & Paddle have everything you want to enjoy getting out (or more often ‘in’ in my case!) the water.
+Situated in the heart of Port Lincoln, Xtreme Kites & Paddle have everything you want to enjoy getting out on the water (or more often ‘in’ in my case!).
 Port Lincoln is one of the best locations to learn water sports with its beautiful but uncrowded beaches and crystal blue water that keeps inviting you to make a splash!

 Take lessons in Kite Boarding, Surfing or learn how to Paddle board in style with their sunrise session.
 Or if you’re serious enough to go it alone, or just want to have a bit of fun, they have a range of equipment available to hire.

 We love this Insta post – it looks like the one just to the middle left is about to start a domino effect!

 They don’t just stop on the water though, they also have bubble soccer balls, sumo wrestling outfits, zorb balls, sandboards, electric skateboards and archery equipment available for lessons and hire!